 The Steiner Waldorf Advisory Service (SWAS)

 The Fellowship’s advisory service is a collegiate of part-time advisers co-ordinated by Kevin Avison for the Executive of the SWSF.
-The SWAS office is at 11 Church Street, Stourbridge, DY8 1LT.
+The SWAS office is at the SWSF Stourbridge office.
 Advisers are experienced colleagues with a wide background of work in Steiner education, covering the full range of pedagogy from early childhood to upper school.
 SWAS organises and co-ordinates in-service courses (see the Professional Development page) and takes part in meetings with initial Teacher educators.
 The role of the advisory service continues to evolve and we are developing partnerships with other individuals and groups to increase its range and expertise.
-Go to http://swasviews.blogspot.com/ for more information.
+Go to https://swasviews.blogspot.com/ for more information.
 Click on the following links for other items of interest:

 - To provide members with access to external mentors who can assist colleagues and schools in improving the quality of their work.
 In principle, advisers work to assist in-house mentors, supplementing peer support and appraisal and providing an outsider’s view of the work.